jupyterhub/zero-to-jupyterhub-k8s/doc/source/create-k8s-cluster.rst

    .. code-block:: bash

-      az account set -s <YOUR CHOSEN SUBSCRIPTION>
+      az account set -s <YOUR-CHOSEN-SUBSCRIPTION>

 4. Azure uses the concept of **resource groups** to group related resources together.
-   We need to create a resource group in a given data center location to hold all the resources for our hub.
+   We need to create a resource group in a given data center location.
+We will create computational resources *within* this resource group.

    .. code-block:: bash

      az group create \
-                   --name=<resource-group-name> \
+                   --name=<RESOURCE-GROUP-NAME> \
-                   --location=<datacenter-location> \
+                   --location=<DATACENTER-LOCATION> \
                    --output table

   where: